Mohammad Omer Khalil

-Mohammad Omer Khalil (محمد عمر خليل, Mohammad Omar and Mohammed Omer, born January 8, 1936) is a Sudanese-born artist living in New York City.
+Mohammad Omer Khalil (محمد عمر خليل, Mohammad Omer Khalil, born January 8, 1936) is a Sudanese-born artist living in New York City.
 Born in a neighborhood of Khartoum, Khalil later studied at the School of Fine and Applied Arts, where he taught after graduating.
 He moved to Italy to attend the Accademia di Belle Arti di Firenze where he studied painting, mosaics, painting frescos, and etching.
 He continued his studies in mosaics at the Accademia di Belle Arti di Firenze in Florence and the Academy of Fine Arts in Ravenna.
 Khalil moved back to Sudan where he briefly taught.
 He migrated to the United States of America in 1967.

 After moving to New York City, Khalil became an expert in printmaking and later opened a studio where his clients included Norman Lewis, Louise Nevelson, Al Held, and Sean Scully.
 He began teaching at Pratt Institute in 1973, the first of many schools where he has taught in the US.
 Khalil's works gained in popularity, especially in North America and Europe.
 His first solo exhibition took place in 1979.
 This was followed by decades of success and exhibitions in Africa, Asia, Europe, and North America.

-Mohammad Omer Khalil stands among the first generation of modernist artists from Sudan, the first African artist to incorporate cubist elements, and is celebrated as the Arab world’s first printmaker.